DMells/Org_Type_Classifier/README.md

 --dir : being the directory where your data is saved (the default is '' i.e. the current location)

---datafile : being the csvfile name (default is set to 'sample_orgs.csv')
+--datafile : being the csv file name (default is set to 'sample_orgs.csv')

+Currently the program assumes the cloned orgtype-classifier folder is in the same directory as the core python file.